Archit404Error/ChromeDinoAI/README.md

 <img src = dinotraining.png>

-As can be seen, several paddles and balls begin moving at once.
-The colors indicate which paddle corresponds to which ball and brick wall.
+As can be seen, several dinos begin moving at once.
+Stats are displayed in the top left of the screen, and each dino must jump over the same set of obstacles(the cacti).
+Clouds also float in from time to time, but they are simply cosmetic.

 ## Adjusting the AI
 Screen width and height can be found at the beginning of the main.py file and can be manually adjusted.
 Evolutionary parameters(number of players, number of input/output/hidden layers, etc.) can be found and adjusted in the config-feedforward.txt file.